Lasimeri/Meri_Bot_Rust/README.md

   - `system_prompt.txt` and `reasoning_prompt.txt` (may contain custom prompts)
 - Use the example files as templates and customize your actual configuration files
 - If you accidentally commit sensitive data, regenerate tokens and review what was exposed

+## 🆕 Enhanced Logging System

+**Complete visibility into bot operations with comprehensive logging:**

+- **📊 Detailed Logging**: Every command execution is logged with unique UUIDs for tracking
+- **🔍 Phase-Based Logging**: Each step of command processing is logged with clear phase indicators
+- **📈 Performance Metrics**: Character counts, processing times, and success rates are tracked
+- **🛠️ Error Diagnosis**: Detailed error logging with context and recovery suggestions
+- **📝 User Experience Tracking**: Logs user interactions, command usage patterns, and response quality
+- **🔄 Real-Time Monitoring**: Live logging during streaming operations with progress updates
+- **📁 Log File**: All logs are saved to `log.txt` for persistent debugging and analysis

 ## Features